VladimirPoplavsky/Stock_Price_prediction/README.md

 * Daily change  : represents difference from Open to Close

-* Daily change Max :  represents difference from Open to Close  from Low to Hight ( in absolute value)
+* Daily change Max :  represents difference from Lowest to Highest (in absolute value)

 ```python